-The main difference between PHP vs. inpatient services is that inpatient programs require patients to live onsite at a treatment center while receiving services.
+The main difference between PHP vs. residential services is that residential programs require patients to live onsite at a treatment center while receiving services.
 Meanwhile, some PHP patients will return home each night, while others will remain onsite.
-Both PHP and inpatient programs offer intensive treatment services, but PHP is more appropriate for individuals who have safe, supportive living environments or those who have already graduated from inpatient care.
-Inpatient care is suitable for those who do not have the support or relapse prevention skills needed to remain sober on their own.
+Both PHP and residential programs offer intensive treatment services, but PHP is more appropriate for individuals who have safe, supportive living environments or those who have already graduated from residential care.
+Residential care is suitable for those who do not have the support or relapse prevention skills needed to remain sober on their own.

 PHP vs. IOP and Outpatient